OsioLabs/etl-streams-starter/readme.md

 # Use Streams to Extract, Transform, and Load CSV Data

-This is the stater code for the HeyNode tutorial about transforming CSV data with streams.
+This is the starter code for the HeyNode tutorial about transforming CSV data with streams.

 ## Setup